 Absolutely!
 All returning students that have taken a Basic course with Best Handgun Training

 are granted a discount to the initial CCW course.
-The price for your CCW training will be $75 + $15 range fee.
+The price for your CCW training will be $50 + $15 range

-There is no time limitation.
-You must have plenty of experience behind the firearm(s) that you will be placing on
+fee.
+You must have plenty of experience behind the firearm(s) that you will be placing on your permit.
+This

-your permit.
-This special discount applies to returning students of Best Handgun Training only.
-You MUST have taken
+special discount applies to returning students of Best Handgun Training only.
+You MUST have taken your Basic course

-your Basic course from Best Handgun Training.
-Certificates from another training institution will not apply for a
+from Best Handgun Training.
+Certificates from another training institution will not apply for a discount.
+To

-The day will be approximately 9 hours long, and will be completed on the same day that you have signed up for.
+be approximately 9 hours long, and will be completed on the same day that you have signed up for.
+You MUST